Deepakkumar7774/Deepakkumar7774/README.md

 # 🌟 Welcome to My GitHub Profile!

-# Hi 👋, I'm Deepak Kumar | Data Analyst & Engineer 🚀
+# Hi 👋, I'm Deepak Kumar | Analyst & Engineer 🚀

 ## 🌟 About Me

-I am a results-driven Data Analyst with a B.Sc. in Computer Science and a Diploma in CSE.
+I am a results-driven Analyst with a B.Sc. in Computer Science and a Diploma in CSE.
 My expertise lies in bridging the gap between raw data and executive strategy.
 From optimizing industrial workflows at NTPC Rihand to delivering global insights for PwC and Amazon Prime, I build scalable data systems that drive decision-making.

 ## **💼 Professional Experience**